SystemsApproach/private5g/software/smallcell.rst

 ~~~~~~~~~~~~

 5G-connected devices must have a SIM card, which you are responsible
 for creating and inserting.
-You will need a SIM card writer (which
+You will need a SIM card writer (these
 are readily available for purchase on Amazon) and a PLMN identifier
 constructed from a valid MCC/MNC pair.
 For our purposes, we use two
 different PLMN ids: ``315010`` constructed from MCC=315 (US) and